Mtporter97/mtporter97/README.md

 <h1>Hi, I'm Matt! <br/><a href="https://github.com/joshmadakor1">BASc Information Technology</a>, <a href="https://www.linkedin.com/in/matthew-porter-ysu/">Graduate of Youngstown State University</a>

   <b> Hi, I'm Matt!
-I am currently looking for a Job to begin my career in the I.T.
+I am a recent graduate of Youngstown State University, currently looking for a Job to begin my career in the I.T.
 Field.</b>

   <h2> Resume: </h2>